-This approach can also be applied with the INS-M mapping the archival hierarchy into a INS-F $\{U_i\}{i \in J}$ following the procedure illustrated in the previous section.
-In this case there is a big difference in the harvesting procedure; indeed, if a harvester asks for an OAI-set representing for instance an archival series it recursively obtains all the OAI-subsets and records in the path from the archival series to the principal fond that is the root of the archival tree.
-The choice between a NS-M or INS-M should be done on the basis of the application context.
-In the archival context the application of the INS-M would be more significant than the NS-M. Indeed, often the information required by a user stored in the external nodes of the archival tree [11].
+This approach can also be applied with the NS-M mapping the archival hierarchy into a NS-F $\{O_i\}{i \in I}$ following the procedure illustrated in the previous section.
+In this case there is a big difference in the harvesting procedure; indeed, the NS-M fosters the reconstruction of the lower levels of a hierarchy; thus, with the couple NS-M and OAI-PMH applied to the archive, if a harvester asks for an OAI-set representing for instance a sub-fond it recursively obtains all the OAIsubsets and items in the subtree rooted in the selected sub-fonds.
+In the archival context the application of the INS-M is useful when we have to reconstruct the context of an archival document; indeed, often the information required by a user is stored in the external nodes of the archival tree [11].
 If we represent the archival tree by means of the INS-F, when a harvester requires an external node of the tree it will receive all the archival information contained in the nodes up to the root of the tree.
 This means that a Service Provider can offer a potential user the required information stored in the external node and also all the information stored in its ancestors nodes.
 This information is very useful for inferring the context of an archival metadata which is contained in the required external node; indeed, the ancestor nodes represent and contain the information related to the series, sub-fonds and fonds in which the archival metadata are classified.
-The INS-M fosters the reconstruction of the upper levels of a hierarchy that in the archival case often contain contextual information which permit the relationships of the archival documents to be inferred with the other documents in the archive and with the production and preservation environment.
+The application of NS-M is useful when we want to obtain all the sub-fonds, series, etc. in which a fonds is divided.
+There is not a one-fits-all solution but the choice of the model should be done on the basis of the operations that are performed more frequently on the archive.